 500. Approved Livestock Trader Lots.

-All livestock dealers licensed by the Idaho State Brand Board shall receive approval from the Administrator as an Idaho approved feedlot or approved livestock trader lot if the following conditions exist: (3-15-22)

-01. Cattle Are Received.
-Cattle of unknown disease status are received from the farm or ranch of origin.
-(3-15-22)

-02. Sold to Individuals.
-Brucellosis test eligible cattle are sold and transported to destinations other than an approved slaughter establishment, a specifically approved livestock market, an Idaho approved feedlot, or out of the state of Idaho.
-(3-15-22)
+All livestock dealers licensed by the Idaho State Brand Board shall receive approval from the Administrator as an approved livestock trader lot if receiving cattle of unknown disease status or selling brucellosis test eligible cattle to destinations other than an approved slaughter establishment, an approved livestock market, an Idaho approved feedlot, or out of the state of Idaho.

 501. Application For Approved Livestock Trader Lot Status.

-Application for approved livestock trader lot status is made on application forms available from the Administrator.
+No livestock dealer shall operate a livestock trader lot prior to submitting an application and receiving approval from the Administrator.
+Applications shall be submitted to the Department on an approved form.

 (3-15-22)